riaancillie/BmcCpapData/readme.md

 - Document everything I discover as I start deciphering BMC's SD Card data
 - Hopefully reach a point where enough of the data format is understood to write a machine loader plugin for OSCAR so that BMC devices can finally be supported.

-What I have determined so far is that the BMC stores a LOT of data, especially waveform data.
-Unlike ResMed, the data is purely binary and therefore doesn't leave a lot of clues.

-I haven't quite figured out which waveform is which, but there is a lot of data to sift through.
-See the link above the session vizualizer to see what I mean.

-Half of the waveforms have empty data on my SD card but these could very well represent data from machine add-ons I don't have such as oximetry data, or perhaps data that only a BiPAP machine would create.
-Likely the data format used across the BMC range of machines are all the same.

 ### Why OSCAR?
 OSCAR is used by patients and professionals alike and therefore has a very big audience.
 The BMC machine only provides the end user with a QR Code at the end of session that can be scanned into a mobile app called "PAP Link".
 PAP Link provides the bare minimum of information (well, as much as you can encode in a 2D barcode, I suppose) with no waveforms of any kind.
 There is a PC app they make called PAP Link PC which can read the data from the SD card, but the app is not officially available to end users.
 When I used to open my SD Card, the data was still minimal, with waveforms only for pressure, events, flow and leak.